joewlos/activitypubdantic/README.md

 **ActivityPubdantic** is still a work in progress.
 If you find it valuable for your project but notice bugs, need changes, or require additional features or support for other ActivityPub platforms, [open an issue](https://github.com/joewlos/activitypubdantic/issues) or fork to [start a PR](https://github.com/joewlos/activitypubdantic/pulls).

-The `developer_requirements.txt` file includes all of the packages your virtual environment needs to start, including `pdoc3` for generating new documentation and `pytest` for unit tests.
+The `developer_requirements.txt` file includes all of the packages your virtual environment needs to start, including `pdoc3` for generating new documentation, `black` for formatting, and `pytest` for unit tests.

 Keep in mind, all PRs require GitHub to successfully run the test suite, so if you significantly change **ActivityPubdantic**'s structure, be sure to add, alter, or remove relevant tests.